SREELEKSHMIPRATHAPAN/local/README.md

 3. #### **Initialize the git**
     * Firstly we install git on our system using `sudo apt install git`
-    * We use command for initializing git in the folder ``git init.
+    * We use command for initializing git in the folder `git init`.

 4. #### **Setting git configurations**
     Using the following commands for configurations.